Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>⛵ Show Boat Speed</strong>

 📜 Displays current ship speed next to the inventory weight widget at the bottom left of the screen.
-- If the Alternate UI Layout is used, this widget is displayed at the bottom-left of the minimap.
-If Minimal Status Effects is installed, the widget moves to the top-left of the minimap.
+- If the Alternate UI Layout is used, this indicator is displayed above the main sailing widget.
+If Minimal Status Effects is installed, the speed indicator moves with the main widget.
 - When going forward, only the speed value is displayed.
 - When going backwards, "R" is displayed before the speed value.
 - The speed counter only shows when controlling a boat.